-For the results presented in this paper, the communication is nearest-neighbor (i.e. Task i of a job talks to Tasks i-1 and i+1) with a constant message size of 4096 bytes.
-We have experimented with other communication parameters/patterns as well, and we find that the overall results/trends presented in this paper still hold.
-Once the relative proportions and corresponding times in the three components are derived for a given job, its tasks iteratively go through a sequence of compute, I/O, sends/receives to/from its nearest neighbors as shown in Figure 2.
+Once the relative proportions and corresponding times in the three components (computation, communication and I/O) are derived for a given job, its tasks iteratively (as shown in Figure 2 (a)) go through a sequence of compute, I/O, sends/receives as per the communication pattern (Figure 2)(b).
 By fixing the raw 1-way latency of a 4096 byte message (from an experimental platform), the cost of communication per iteration in the ideal case (when everything is balanced) is known.
-Based on this and the relative proportion of the other two components (compute and I/O) as determined by the job type, the computation and I/O times per iteration can be calculated.
+Based on this and the relative proportion of the other two components (compute and I/O) which is determined by the job type, the computation and I/O times per iteration can be calculated.
 Together with the total job execution time (given by the characterized model), these individual times determine the number of iterations that a job goes through.

-It is also important to note that the work imbalance/skewness (and the resulting mismatch of the sends and receives) can have a significant impact on results.
+It is also important to note that the work imbalance/skewness between the tasks (and the resulting mismatch of the sends and receives) can have a significant impact on results.
 As a result, the skewness (s), which is expressed as a percentage of the computation and I/O fractions of the tasks, is another parameter that is varied in the experiments.
-Formally, the CPU and I/O components of each iteration of a task that were calculated earlier, are each multiplied by a factor (1+unif(-s/2,s/2))where unif(x, y) generates a random number between x and y using a uniform distribution.
+Formally, the CPU and I/O components of each iteration of a task that were calculated earlier, are each multiplied by a factor (1 + unif(-s/2, s/2)) where unif(x, y) generates a random number between x and y using a uniform distribution.
 If s is set to 0, then all tasks spend the same computation and I/O times in each iteration, and thus arrive at the communication events at the same time.
-In this case, the execution time for this job will match the one picked for it from the characterized model [6] on a dedicated (non-multiprogrammed) system.
+In this case, the execution time for this job will match the one picked for it from the characterized model [11] on a dedicated (non-multiprogrammed) system.
 A larger skewness implies that tasks will arrive at the communication events at different times, and the overall execution time per iteration will depend on who comes last to the send/receive calls.
 This also implies that the execution time is likely to get larger compared to that derived from the characterized model (each iteration can get elongated) with a larger s.
 The effectiveness of the scheduling mechanisms can be evaluated by how well they are able to hide the increase in execution times.